weiwenzhou/CSE320-Spring2021/README.md

 - The block can be split without creating a splinter.
 In this case, split the block and update the block size fields in both headers.
-Free the remainder block by inserting it into the appropriate free list (after coalescing, if possible -- do not insert the remainder block into a quick list).
+Free the remainder block by inserting it into the appropriate free list (after coalescing, if possible).
 Return a pointer to the payload of the now-smaller block to the caller.

 Note that in both of these sub-cases, you return a pointer to the same block